Swoogan/ziggtk/README.md

 # ZIG GTK+

+> [!IMPORTANT]
+> Works with zig version 0.13.0 and may not work in older versions.

 Sample "hello world" GTK+ applications in [zig](https://ziglang.org/).
 Based on the examples at [GTK+ Getting Started](https://developer.gnome.org/gtk3/stable/gtk-getting-started.html)

 There are three applications: